ngu/geonorge-nedlastingapi/README.md

-# geonorge-nedlastingapi
+# What is Geonorge Nedlasting-api

-An implementation in Java of the Geonorge Download API Geonorge Download API enables seemless integration of distributes downloadable geographic datasets from data owners (mostly governmental agencies, municipalities etc) into the geonorge portal.
+It's an implementation in Java of the Geonorge Download API Geonorge Download API enables seemless integration of distributes downloadable geographic datasets from data owners (mostly governmental agencies, municipalities etc) into the geonorge portal.

 The official API documentation available at https://nedlasting.geonorge.no/Help

 With this download api you can integrate download and query a dataset for